 Market data and certain industry forecasts used throughout this Offer Supplement were obtained from internal surveys, market research, publicly available information, and industry publications.
 Industry publications generally state that the information contained therein has been obtained from sources believed to be reliable, but that the accuracy and completeness of such information is not guaranteed.
 Similarly, internal surveys, industry forecasts, and market research, while believed to be reliable, have not been independently verified.
 The Company does not make any representation, undertaking, or other assurance as to the accuracy or completeness of such information or that any projections will be achieved, or in relation to any other matter, information, opinion or statements in relation to the Offer.
 Any reliance placed on any projections or forecasts is a matter of commercial judgment.
-Certain agreements are referred to in this Offer Supplement in summary form.
-Any such summary does not purport to be a complete or accurate description of the agreement and prospective investors are expected to independently review such agreements in full.
+The Bond Agreements are referred to in this Offer Supplement in summary form.
+Nevertheless, prospective investors are expected to independently review such agreements in full.

 This Offer Supplement is not intended to provide the basis of any credit or other evaluation nor should it be considered as a recommendation by either the Issuer, the Sole Issue Manager and the Joint Lead Underwriters and Joint Bookrunners or their respective affiliates or legal advisers that any recipient of this Offer Supplement should purchase the Offer Bonds.
 Each person contemplating an investment in the Offer Bonds should make his own investigation and analysis of the creditworthiness of Petron and his or her own determination of the suitability of any such investment.
 The risk disclosure herein does not purport to disclose all the risks and other significant aspects of investing in the Offer Bonds.
 A person contemplating an investment in the Offer Bonds should seek professional advice if he or she is uncertain of, or has not understood, any aspect of the securities to invest in or the nature of risks involved in trading of securities, especially those high-risk securities.
 Investing in the Offer Bonds involves a higher degree of risk compared to debt instruments.
-For a discussion of certain factors to be considered in respect of an investment in the Offer Bonds, see the section on "Risk Factors" starting on page [●] of this Offer Supplement.
+For a discussion of certain factors to be considered in respect of an investment in the Offer Bonds, see the section on "Risk Factors" starting on page 66 of this Offer Supplement.